10 Istanbul Landmarks

 grand bazaar istanbul

-The Grand Bazaar is one of the fun places to visit in Istanbul.
+The Grand Bazaar is one of the fun landmarks to visit in Istanbul.

-Of all the places to visit in Istanbul, the Grand Bazaar is a shopaholic’s Mecca.
+Of all the landmarks to visit in Istanbul, the Grand Bazaar is a shopaholic’s Mecca.

 The labyrinth of domed roofed laneways is virtually a city within a city with mosques, banks, cafés, restaurants and over 4000 shops.